salama/object-machine/object/parfait/classes.md

   one bit.
 In network traffic and operating system calls this can cause problems
 - can never work for floats, as floats use the whole of the machine word in a way that it is not easy to pinch a bit.
+- incurs a high run-time cost for masking, unmasking and type checking.

-All three of those points are unacceptable, and so we choose to encode the value's type in an external (though implict) fashion.
+All four of those points are unacceptable, and so we choose to encode the value's type in an external (though implict) fashion.
 This is explained in the layout section below.
-In a current implementation we have 4 bits available for the value type and thus much room for extension.

 To repeat, objects are made up of values.
 Values are represented by immutable binary patterns that are nevertheless typed.
 In our implementation value types are stored external to the value,